.jpg)

 While that simmers, mix your milk and eggs.

-We serve it with biscuits and fruit salad.
 Although I have strange children who do not like their fruit to touch other fruits.
 They are not thrilled that there is pineapple in my fruit salad.
 And Madalyn only wants the grapes and clementines; and Katie only wants the strawberries and clementines and maybe a watermelon piece.
 Picky, picky.

 Here is the simple recipe: